nowpass/server/README.md

-# Nowpass RESTful API Backend service
+# Nowpass RESTful API Backend server

-> Please note that NOWPASS is currently in an early alpha stage and not thought for productive use.
+> Please note that NOWPASS is currently in an early alpha stage and ready for productive use.

 The node / sails.js based backend server for the open source nowpass password manager.
 You can use it to set up your own nowpass backend at your local computer or on an server.